 It's good to get into the habit of researching any retailer before making a big purchase.
 Make sure you consider the retailer's returns policy, and set aside some time to read customer feedback and reviews.

-- sells a small selection of built-in ovens, with prices starting at around £679 and rising to £3,299.
+AO.com – sells a small selection of built-in ovens, with prices starting at around £520 and rising to £3,299.
 Featured brands include Hoover, Miele, Rangemaster and Smeg.

-- – just five steam ovens to choose from at the time of writing.
-The cheapest of the bunch is a 34-litre built-in oven from electriQ, which costs around £350.
-Featured brands include CDA, electriQ, Miele and Neff.
-Prices rise as high as £2,179.
+Appliancesdirect – just six steam ovens to choose from at the time of writing.
+The cheapest of the bunch is a 36-litre built-in oven from CDA, which costs around £362.
+Other featured brands include AEG, Hotpoint and Neff.
+Prices go up to £1,179.

-- – has a selection of steam ovens, the vast majority of which are from AEG.
-You may also find models from Candy and Neff.
-Prices start at £400 and rise to £1,199.
+Currys PC World – has a selection of steam ovens, featuring many AEG models.
+You may also find ovens from Beko, Candy and Neff.
+Prices start at £270 and go up to £1,429.

 Perhaps.
 Your decision will depend on the type of food you like to cook and how health conscious you are.

-A good diet is about more than just nutritious ingredients – you need to think about how your food is prepared as well.
+A good diet is about more than just nutritious ingredients – you also need to think about how your food is prepared.
 Using a steam oven is healthier than baking or frying, and you'll be preserving natural textures and flavours.

 Taste aside, food cooked in a steam oven is more likely to retain its natural colour.
 If you're cooking with a variety of different vegetables, for example, you'll be treated to some delightfully vibrant colours when it comes to serving.

-If you've got the space and the budget, you may find you want to buy a steam oven as an additional appliance, ultimately saving space in your main oven so that you can cook other foods at the same time.
+If you've got the space and the budget, you might consider a steam oven as an additional appliance, ultimately saving space in your main oven so that you can cook other foods at the same time.